Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 To register a business in the Philippines, employers need to:

-- Choose your company name and structure
+• Choose your company name and structure

-- Register with the Securities and Exchange Commission (SEC)
+• Register with the Securities and Exchange Commission (SEC)

-- Obtain a business permit from the local government unit (LGU)
+• Obtain a business permit from the local government unit (LGU)

-- Register with the Bureau of Internal Revenue (BIR) for tax purposes
+• Register with the Bureau of Internal Revenue (BIR) for tax purposes

-- Apply for other licenses or permits specific to your business activities
+• Apply for other licenses or permits specific to your business activities

-PEO in the Philippines
+Global PEO in the Philippines

-A PEO (Professional Employer Organization) and an EOR (Employer of Record) both support you with HR and payroll tasks when building an international team.
+Typically, a PEO (Professional Employer Organization) and an EOR (Employer of Record) both support you with HR and payroll tasks when building an international team.
 However, there are some important differences to consider.

-While PEOs are a helpful way to outsource HR functions, they donโt serve as the legal employer for your Filipino team.
+While PEOs are a helpful way to outsource HR functions, they don’t serve as the legal employer for your Filipino team.
 This means you still need to register as a legal entity in the Philippines if you want to hire employees there.

-Payoneer WFM: Leading employer of record services in the Philippines
+Payoneer Workforce Management services in the Philippines

 1) What is an EOR in the Philippines?

-3) How much does an employer of record in the Philippines cost?
+2) How much does an employer of record in the Philippines cost?

 Latest articles